-Altitude sickness is no joke!
+One of the best Peru tips I can give you is that altitude sickness is no joke!
 We strongly recommend speaking with your doctor before your trip to get prescribed altitude pills or you can find over the counter ones.
 Otherwise you may be able to find similar pills in Cusco.
 The tour company will also provide coca leaf tea in the morning and night which is a natural remedy for altitude sickness.

 You will lose a lot of electrolytes during the hike, so we highly recommend packing electrolyte packets to add to your water for the hike.
 There are flavored electrolytes to make it taste good.
 Shelby had watermelon electrolytes from REI and it made her water taste like watermelon bubblegum!

 Shelby’s nurse recommended that baby Tylenol can help with your blood flow when trekking on a high altitude.
 One pill a day is all you need.